named-data/ndn-cxx/docs/tutorials/security-validator-config.rst

 -  The second part is to check whether further validation process is necessary.

-When receiving a packet, the validator will apply rules in the configuration file one-by-one against the packet, until finding a rule that the packet qualifies for.
-And the second part of the matched rule will be used to check the validity of the packet.
-If the packet cannot qualify for any rules, it is treated as an invalid packet.
-Once a packet has been matched by a rule, the rest rules will not be applied against the packet.
-Therefore, you should always put the most specific rule to the top, otherwise it will become useless.
+When a packet is presented for validation, the validator will check the rules one-by-one in the configuration file using **for** and **filter** conditions against the packet, until finding a rule for which the packet qualifies.
+After that, the **checker** conditions of the matched rule will be used to check the validity of the packet.
+If the packet does not match any rules, it is treated as an invalid packet.
+Once a packet has been matched by a rule, the remaining rules are not applied to the packet (i.e., the matched rule "captures" the packet).
+Therefore, you should always put the most specific rule first.

-In the example configuration, the first rule indicates that all the data packets under the name prefix ``/localhost/example`` must be signed by a key whose certificate name is ``/ndn/edu/ucla/KEY/yingdi/ksk-1234/ID-CERT``.
-If a packet does not have a name under prefix ``/localhost/example``, validator will skip the first rule and apply the second rule.
-The second rule indicates that any data packets must be validated along a hierarchy.
-And a certificate stored in a file "testbed-trust-anchor.cert" is valid.
+In the example configuration, the first rule indicates that all the data packets under the name prefix ``/localhost/example`` must be signed by a certificate whose name (the key part) is ``/ndn/edu/ucla/yingdi/KEY/ksk-1234``.
+If a packet does not have a name under prefix ``/localhost/example``, the validator will skip the first rule and apply the second rule.
+The second rule indicates that all other data packets must be validated using the hierarchical policy (data name should be prefix or equal to the identity part of the certificate name).
+The example configuration defines that all certificate chains must be rooted in the certificate defined in the file "testbed-trust-anchor.cert".

 Rules in general
 ----------------

-A rule has four types of properties: **id**, **for**, **filter**, and **checker**.
+A rule has four properties: **id**, **for**, **filter**, and **checker**.

-The property **id** uniquely identifies the rule in the configuration file.
+The **id** property uniquely identifies the rule in the configuration file.
 As long as being unique, any name can be given to a rule, e.g., "Simple Rule", "Testbed Validation Rule".
 A rule must have one and only one **id** property.

-A rule is either used to validate an interest packet or a data packet.
-This information is specified in the property **for**.
-Only two value can be specified: **data** and **interest**.
-A rule must have one and only one **for** property.
+A rule is either used to validate a data packet or an interest packet.
+This information is specified in the **for** property, which can be either **data** or **interest**.
+A rule must have exactly one **for** property.

-The property **filter** further constrains the packets that can be checked by the rule.
-Filter property is not required in a rule, in this case, the rule will capture all the packets passed to it.
-A rule may contain more than one filters, in this case, a packet can be checked by a rule only if the packet satisfies all the filters.
+The **filter** property further constrains the packets that can be checked by the rule.
+The filter property is not required in a rule; if omitted, the rule will capture all packets passed to it.
+A rule may contain multiple filters, in this case, a packet is captured by the rule only if all filters are satisfied.

 .. note::
     **ATTENTION: A packet that satisfies all the filters may not be valid**.

-The property **checker** defines the conditions that a matched packet must fulfill to be treated as a valid packet.
+The **checker** property defines the conditions that a matched packet must fulfill to be treated as a valid packet.
 A rule must have at least one **checker** property.
 A packet is treated as valid if it can pass at least one of the checkers and as invalid when it cannot pass any checkers.

-**filter** and **checker** have their own properties.
-Next, we will introduce them separately.

 Filter Property
 ---------------

-Filter has its own **type** property.
-Although a rule may contain more than one filters, there is at most one filter of each type.
-So far, only one type of filter is defined:
+Filter has a **type** property and type-specific properties.
+Although a rule can contain more than one filters, there can be at most one filter of each type.

-**name**.
-In other word, only one filter can be specified in a rule for now.
+Currently, only the packet name filter is defined.

 Name Filter
 ~~~~~~~~~~~

-There are two ways to express the conditions on name.
-The first way is to specify a
+There are two ways to express the conditions on packet name:

-relationship between the packet name and a particular name.
-In this case, two more
+- relationship between the packet name and the specified name
+- :doc:`NDN regular expression <utils-ndn-regex>`  match.

+Name and Relation
+^^^^^^^^^^^^^^^^^

-properties are required: **name** and **relation**.
-A packet can fulfill the condition if
+In the first case, two more properties are required: **name** and **relation**.
+A packet
-the **name** has a **relation\* to the packet name.
-Three types of **\ relation\*\* has
+can fulfill the condition if the **name** has a **relation** to the packet's name.
+Three
-been defined: **equal**, **is-prefix-of**, **is-strict-prefix-of**.
-For example, a filter
+types of **relation** has been defined: **equal**, **is-prefix-of**,
+**is-strict-prefix-of**.
+For example, the filter

 ::